carld/carld.github.io/_posts/2017-06-29-a-small-compiler-example.md

 ld: symbol(s) not found for inferred architecture i386
 ```

-The linker looks for a symbol called `start` (the equivalent to `main` in a C program).
+The linker looks for a symbol called `start` (a bit like `main` in a C program).
 This is where the OS starts running the program from.

 Here we need to implement a symbol `start` in our object code.
 This only needs to happen once, so we'll add a `compile-top` function that